-Paul Keegan comes back into the reckoning for Doncaster when they resume Sky Bet Championship action at home to Bournemouth.
+Paul Keegan could be back in the reckoning for Doncaster when they host Wigan.